What is a PPA? The Guide to Power Purchase Agreements

 One can achieve this, for example, by getting a validity period (which comes at a cost) or agreeing on a price formula indexed on closing prices.
 The buyer and seller could agree to fix the PPA price closure referenced on publicly available prices such as forward prices observed on an exchange.

-Volume Risk:
+• Volume Risk:

 If a renewable asset is hedging a fixed volume at a fixed price, there is a risk that certain amounts of volume are not produced and need to be procured.
 If this is the case, the producer may have to purchase the missing volume at market prices that may be worse than the original fixed price.
-Optimising the volume risk is crucial.
+Optimizing the volume risk is crucial.

 You can make use of insurance guarantees or use certain PPA structures to reduce this risk.

-Pro tip: It is important to note, however, that there is always a portion of the volume risk carried by the project owner.
-What if the plant is not producing any energy?
 Even under a pay-as-produced structure (when a fixed price is paid for the energy produced), there is a form of volume risk due to potential non-production.

 Profile risk arises from the fluctuating nature of renewable energy (for example, there is no solar energy produced at night).
 In markets with high renewable energy penetration, times of high production can mean a significant decrease in power price, that is, revenue.